 Our Seattle Building Code currently limits buildings made of wood products to no more than 85 feet in height and no more than 6 stories (depending on use of the building).

 CLT is an engineered product made of sheets of boards placed in layers perpendicular to one another in a manner similar to plywood.
 However, unlike plywood, CLT is made of thick layers of lumber with enhanced structural and fire-resistive performance.

 Large CLT buildings have been built in other parts of the world.
 The Graphite Apartments in London is a nine-story CLT building, and a 10-story residential building, Forté is nearing completion in Melbourne, Australia.

 Seattle is participating in an International Construction Code’s (ICC) ad hoc committee to explore the building science of tall wood buildings.
-The scope is to investigate the feasibility of and take action on developing code changes for tall wood buildings in the national codes.
+The scope is to investigate the feasibility of increasing allowances for tall wood buildings in the national codes.
 To receive more information and to research the meeting minutes, please go to the ICC web site.